-- Physical examinations, which include visual inspection, listening to heart and lung sounds with a stethoscope, examination by touch to gather information such as skin temperature and texture, and other maneuvers.
+- Physical examinations of male and female patients, which include visual inspection, listening to heart and lung sounds with a stethoscope, examination by touch to gather information such as skin temperature and texture, and other maneuvers.

 - Performance and interpretation of diagnostic studies such as blood tests, EKG's, and X-rays.